slcs-jsc/mptrac/docs/manual/quickstart.md

 ![MPTRAC particle output for Puyehue simulation](img/puyehue.png)

+Additionally, the `projects/python/` directory of the MPTRAC repository contains examples on how to read data files and visualize the results using Python and matplotlib.
+These scripts can be helpful for users who prefer to analyze and visualize simulation output in Python rather than with tools like gnuplot.

 ## Further information

 More detailed information for new users and developers is provided in